kbjr/bfec/readme.md

 `bfec` - Binary Format Encoder Compiler

-Compiles the [bfec schema language](https://github.com/kbjr/bfec/wiki/Grammar) into various output formats, including fully functional encoder/decoder libraries
+Compiles the [bfec schema language](https://github.com/kbjr/bfec/wiki/Grammar) into various output formats, including fully functional encoder/decoder libraries.

+The schema language can be used to describe existing binary file formats or for designing entirely new formats.
+For an example, here's [a schema for the PNG image format](./examples/png/).

 #### Output Types: